Budhabalanga River: Course

 The Budhabalanga, meaning old Balanga, rises in the Similipal hills and plunges through Barehipani Falls, the second-highest waterfall in India, located in Simlipal National Park.
-It then flows in a northerly direction up to the village Karanjiapal in Bangiriposi police-station.
+It then flows in a northerly direction up to the village Karanjiapal in Bangriposi police-station area.
 Thereafter, it turns to the north-east and flows along the railway track up to the village Jhankapahadi.
-There it changes its course to the south and meets the Katra nala.
-The other tributaries are the Palpala and the Chipat both of which are hill streams rising from the Similipal hills.
+There the Budhabalanga changes its course to the south and accepts the Katra nala.
+The other tributaries of the Budhabalanga are the Palpala and the Chipat, both of which are hill streams rising also from the Similipal hills.
 Then the river passes through Baripada.
 It later flows through Balasore district and into the Bay of Bengal.

 River data

 The Budhabalanga is about 175 km long and has a total catchment area of 4840 km2.
-Its major tributaries are the Sone, the Gangadhar, and the Catra.
+Its major tributaries are the Sone, the Gangadhar, and the Katra.